arduino/libraries-repository-engine/README.md

 TDD
 ----------------------------

-In order to run the test, run
+In order to run the tests, type

 ```
 go test -v ./test/...